Hot Rolled vs Cold Rolled Steel: Overview and Differences

 Hot rolled steel offers the following benefits for your applications:

-• Lower Cost: The processing of hot rolled steel is much lesser than cold rolled steel, making it cheaper.
+• Lower Cost: The processing of hot rolled steel is much less than cold rolled steel, making it cheaper.

 • Little to No Internal Stresses: The cooling of hot rolled steel occurs at room temperature, making it essentially normalized.
 This means that it has little or no internal stresses due to work-hardening or quenching processes.